eatplaysleep/mjml_templates/README.md

 In order to properly render an email any variables contained in any of the files must be properly replaced.
 Variables are indicated by the use of `{{var:variable_name}}`.
 Variables in the base files are as follows:
     #### index.mjml
         `{{var:email_preview}}`: Provide a brief bit of text to be used in the email preview.
 For example, on a 'Welcome' email, the value for the variable could be `Welcome to Influential!`.
         `{{var:msg_path}}`: Provide the path for the message to be used in the body of the email.
-For example, for the `email_change.mjml` message you would provide `./msg/email_change.mjml` which would result in the content of that particular template being generated in the body of `index.mjml`.
+For example, for the `msg_alert_content.mjml` message you would provide `./msg_alert_content.mjml` which would result in the content of that particular template being generated in the body of `index.mjml`.

     #### footer.mjml
         `{{var:unsub_link}}`: Provide the necessary data to properly generate an unsubscribe link.
 This variable is a natively supported variable when using MailJet.
 If no value is provided then the default value configured in MailJet will be used.